AI for Personal Trainers

 3. Automated Client Check-Ins

-Schedule weekly check-in messages that go out automatically.
-OpenClaw asks about workout completion, energy levels, soreness, and adherence — then summarizes responses so you can focus on clients who need attention.
+Schedule weekly check-in messages that go out automatically (via a Claude Code hook).
+It asks about workout completion, energy levels, soreness, and adherence — then summarizes responses so you can focus on clients who need attention.

 Time saved: 3-5 hours/week